 Several features of food and beverage service may be a thing of the past.
 For example, self-serve buffets and salad bars have been replaced by table service and prepackaged items.
 Now, staff members will serve food on the buffet line instead of the traditional self-service route.
 Many hotels are also shifting to à-la-carte menus and made-to-order options.

-As restaurant and dining options change, hotels may need a greater number of staff members.
-They also need proper training to carry out specific tasks, like creating place settings, carrying trays, and setting a buffet table.
-And because service is at the heart of the dining experience, they must have a great attitude with smiles and friendly greetings so that guests feel welcome.
+As restaurant and dining options change, hotels may need more hotel hiring support.
+Just like in the past, their hotel staff need proper training to carry out specific tasks.
+These include creating place settings, carrying trays, and setting a buffet table.
+And because service is at the heart of the dining experience, they must have a great attitude.
+Their smiles and friendly greetings will make guests feel welcome.

 Hotels will look to provide more private accommodations

 Delivering a more personalized experience can build brand loyalty.
 But given safety concerns and social distancing guidelines, it’s now a necessity.
 Many hotels now offer guests the option to book exclusive use of pool areas, banquet halls and new outdoor spaces.
 They may even be using vacant rooms as private dining suites.
 These new and updated amenities will make an impact on every part of a hotel.
 That includes everything from restaurants and catering to cleaning services.

-The number of employees that a hotel has on staff and their areas of expertise will have to adjust to meet changing demands.
+The number of hotel staff and their areas of expertise will have to adjust to meet changing demands.
 A staffing shortage might mean longer lines at the front desk, rooms that aren’t ready at check-in time, and fewer dining and entertainment options on site.
 Creating a well-rounded, balanced team and having an easy connection to workers for a variety of roles is vital to every hotel’s success.

 Hotel staffing services available

-Whatever your staffing needs, PeopleReady partners with your hotel, resort or hospitality business to provide workers that will offer your customers a first-rate experience that they will always remember.
-Our app, JobStack, allows you to request workers 24/7.
-That includes housekeepers, catering and wait staff, cleaning crewmembers and more.
+Whatever your staffing needs, PeopleReady partners with your hotel, resort or hospitality business to provide the right staff for you.
+Our workers offer guests a first-rate experience that they will always remember.
+Our app, JobStack, allows you to request hotel workers 24/7.
+That includes: